List of accolades received by Call Me by Your Name

 Call Me by Your Name is a 2017 coming-of-age drama film directed by Luca Guadagnino.
 The screenplay, written by James Ivory, is based on André Aciman's 2007 novel of the same name.
-Set in Italy in 1983, the film follows Elio Perlman (Timothée Chalamet), an American-Italian Jewish boy, and Oliver (Armie Hammer), a visiting American Jewish scholar, and their ensuing romantic relationship.
+Set in Italy in 1983, the film follows Elio Perlman (Timothée Chalamet), a Jewish-Italian boy, and Oliver (Armie Hammer), a visiting American Jewish scholar, and their ensuing romantic relationship.
 Michael Stuhlbarg, Amira Casar, Esther Garrel, and Victoire Du Bois feature in supporting roles.
 Sayombhu Mukdeeprom served as the cinematographer and Sufjan Stevens contributed three songs to the soundtrack.

 The film premiered at the Sundance Film Festival on January 22, 2017.
 Sony Pictures Classics gave the film a limited release in the United States on November 24, 2017, before a wide release on January 19, 2018.
 Its $101,219 per theater average was the highest opening average of the year, and has earned $41.9 million at the worldwide box office, against a production budget of $3.5 million.
 Call Me by Your Name received widespread acclaim, particularly for its direction, cinematography, screenplay, music, and performances.
 Review aggregator Rotten Tomatoes surveyed 354 reviews and judged 95% of them to be positive.
 Metacritic calculated a weighted average score of 93/100 based on 53 reviews, indicating "universal acclaim".
 Call Me by Your Name was Metacritic's fifth-best reviewed film of 2017.

 The film garnered four nominations at the 90th Academy Awards, including Best Picture and Best Original Song ("Mystery of Love").
 Timothée Chalamet became the third-youngest Best Actor nominee and the youngest since 19-year-old Mickey Rooney in 1939—the first person born in the 1990s to be nominated in the category, and Ivory received his first Academy Award for Best Adapted Screenplay.
 He also won Best Adapted Screenplay at the 71st British Academy Film Awards, making him the oldest-ever winner in any competitive category for both awards at the age of 89.
 At the latter award ceremony, the film was also nominated for Best Film, Best Director (Guadagnino), and Best Actor in a Leading Role (Chalamet).
 Critics' Choice Movie Awards, USC Scripter Award, and Writers Guild of America awarded Ivory for his screenplay.